 I have also included some files to divide the raw data by.
 The BEA files provide population and personal income data, so that revenues, expenditures and debts by state (and for NYC) could be measured per $1,000 of personal income or per capita.
 To measure per capita over time, one needs to adjust for inflation.
 The adjustment based on the consumer price index is in the “adjust” file – one multiplies by that figure to increase past data to present dollars.

 Annual Data: State and Local Government Employment

 As in the case of state and local government finance, the Census Bureau publishes annual estimates of state and local government employment.
 Since the government often provides public services by contracting with businesses or non-profits, my tabulation of the data also includes related private employment.
-The most recent data is from March 2014, and I tabulated it with a comparison with March 2002 — the start and end of the administration of former Mayor Mike Bloomberg in New York.
+The I compiled that for March 2014, and I tabulated it with a comparison with March 2002 — the start and end of the administration of former Mayor Mike Bloomberg in New York.
 The first post in the series, with background on how I tabulate the annual state and local government employment and payroll data, is here.

 And one can follow along my analysis of that data, complete with charts, but linking to the next one at the bottom of each.
 The spreadsheet with the data as downloaded, tables and charts, is here.

 Public Employee Pension Data

 Today public employee pensions are covered in a separate Census Bureau tabulation on public pension funds alone.
 In addition to the analysis of long-term trends by state associated with the “Sold Out Futures” analysis, I have also compiled a detailed database with all the information the U.S. Census Bureau has collected on currently active public employee pension funds in New York State and New Jersey, including those of New York City, from 1957 to the present.
 My post recent tabulation of this data may be found here.